jamii/zest/design.md

 ## syntax hunches

 `[]` always indicates constructing a value.
-The result looks like the syntax.
+The result prints like the syntax.

 `()` always indicates computation: either defining (`(x) x + 1`) or performing (`inc(x)`).